zengm-games/zengm.com/basketball-gm.com/_posts/2020-05-09-beta-real-rosters-back-to-1956.md

 ---
 layout: post
-title: Beta - real rosters back to 1956!
+title: Real rosters back to 1956!
 date: 2020-05-09
 tags:
 - New Feature
 ---

+*Update 2020-05-11: This is no longer in beta, you can [play it on the main site](https://play.basketball-gm.com/new_league/real).*

 A couple weeks ago I released [real players in Basketball GM back to 2005](/blog/2020/04/real-rosters-back-to-2005/).
 Why 2005?
 Because any time before that needs to deal with expansion teams, and I wanted to have a good way of handling that.
 Additionally, beyond the number of teams, there are many other things that have changed over time - team relocations, changes in style of play, various rule changes - I wanted to have decent ways of handling all those things.

 Today I do.
-At least in a [beta](https://beta.basketball-gm.com/new_league/real).
+At least in a [beta](https://play.basketball-gm.com/new_league/real).

 **Start in any season back to 1956.** Players, teams, rosters, and contracts are generated from real data.
 Draft classes are included up to today.